 Fallback fields

-If a field fails to extract data, you can specify a backup, or fallback field to target the same data with a different method.
+Use fallback fields to handle document variations in a document type.
+If a field fails to extract data, you can specify a backup, or fallback field to extract the same data using a different method.
 To specify fallbacks between fields, specify consecutive fields that use the same ID.

-Use fallback fields to define alternate methods of extracting the same target data.
-This enables you to use a single configuration to extract data from similar documents whose formatting can vary.
-For example, say you want to extract a "total amount" field which appears in a table in document revision A and in a free-text paragraph in document revision B. You can define two fields in one configuration with the same ID (total_amount), which use the Row method and the Query Group method, respectively.
+Fallbacks enable you to use a single config to extract data from similar documents whose formatting can vary.
+For example, say you want to extract a "total amount" field that appears in a table in document revision A and in a free-text paragraph in document revision B. You can define two fields in one configuration with the same ID (total_amount), which use the Row method and the Query Group method, respectively.

 A field evaluates as "failed" and falls back if it returns an empty array, null, or undefined.
 A field evaluates to "passed" and doesn't fall back if it returns an empty string or 0.
 Fallback fields can be of any kind.
-For example, you can fallback from a field, to a computed field, to a section group.
+For example, you can fall back from a field, to a computed field, to a section group.

 Limitations:

-- Fallbacks don't work within a Query Group method.
+• Fallbacks don't work within a Query Group method.
 To specify fallback fields, define each one in a separate query group.

 Example 1